davisjoseph6/learn_C/README.md

 8. Restructure (refactor) your code.
 9. The, optimize it to make it more efficient, run faster, and use less space or memory (time and space complexity).
 10. Once this is done, you can continue by fulfilling the other requirements, such as coding style, comments, best practices, etc

+# Author:
+- Davis Joseph (github: davisjoseph6)
+- with help from Denis Joseph